Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In certain circumstances, your veterinarian may prescribe human eye drops for your cat if there is no alternative for pets, this can be called extra-label use or off-label use.
 Only your veterinarian can make a diagnosis and a treatment plan suitable for your cat.
 Treatment may involve prescribing pet-specific products, over-the-counter pet products, or human products, depending on the condition to be treated and the availability of the drug.

-Over-the-counter drops can be used to wash your cat’s eyes and to help them with minor irritations, but it is essential to double check the use of these with your vet.
+Saline solution or over-the-counter lubricating drops can be used to flush your cat’s eyes and to help them with very minor irritations, but it is essential to double-check the use of these with your vet in case they include an ingredient that could be harmful to kitties.
 Any eye condition in cats requires prompt veterinary intervention since there is a high chance of serious complications if severe eye problems are left untreated.

 You Can Try Eye Drops for Pets

 While human eye drops can’t be used on cats without a veterinary prescription, there are products on the market that are designed just for cats.
-For example, certain eye washes or antimicrobial solutions, such as Vetericyn Plus Antimicrobial Ophthalmic Pet Gel, can flush away debris and has antimicrobial properties.
+For example, certain eye washes, such as Vetericyn Plus Antimicrobial Ophthalmic Pet Gel, can flush away debris and can be used to clean discharge around eyes or soothe irritated eyes.
 Keep in mind that it’s meant as an eye wash, not as an alternative to medicated products that your veterinarian might prescribe.
 Over-the-counter products are not intended to get rid of an infection or treat any ailment and are generally used to relieve minor signs.

 Signs of Eye Infections in Cats